Tusharsri464/tushar.cow-catalog/README.md

 - **Filter persistence** – Instead of using query params, filters are stored in an in-memory `BehaviorSubject` inside `CowService`, which survives navigation within the SPA.

-You can treat this as a clean, interview-ready Angular 18 + PrimeNG implementation that can be extended with backend calls, authentication, or more advanced state management if needed.
 =======
 # tushar.cow-catolog
 >>>>>>> 5d21da98c4d540a9b0c65f6a4b85befdf2b30a8a